33. Central America Part 3 – 2013

 One of the fun things about traveling is having unexpected experiences.
 At our next destination, Merida, we walked along Paseo de Montejo to look at the beautiful Spanish colonial houses.

-At one house we saw a sign for house tours.
-We inquired at the office, but were told that there would be no tours that day but that we can look around at the grounds.
+We saw a sign for house tours and inquired at the office, but were told that there would be no tours that day but that we can look around at the grounds.
 A few minutes later the owner offered to take us around (the tour guide was on vacation).

-In the living room was a beautiful 1920 Steinway grand piano.
+She told us family stories.
+In the living room I saw a beautiful 1920 Steinway grand piano.
 I mentioned that I played and that the down side of traveling was missing my piano.
 She invited me to play on this marvelous instrument.
-The tour was full of family stories.
 We ended the tour with hot chocolate in the office.

-We also attended a ballet performance in the opera house.
-Cuban ballet was the feature, and the magnificent opera house was just as delightful.
+We also attended a ballet performance by the Cuban Ballet Co. in the opera house.
+The magnificent opera house was delightful.

 Oaxaca